fsschneider/DeepOBS/docs/user_guide/suggested_protocol.rst

 ..
 NOTE::
   Alternatively, this DeepOBS version comes with a tuning automation module: :doc:`../api/tuner`.
-  However, at the moment we do not recommend using it, since it is highly experimental.
+  However, at the moment we do not provide a suggested protocol of how to use it.

 Repeated Runs with best Setting